tskit-dev/tskit/docs/glossary.md

 : Any point in a tree can be associated with a particular genome in a particular ancestor, called a "node".
 Since each node represents a specific genome it has a unique `time`, thought of as its birth time.
-Any branching point in a tree much be associated with a node; that node's time determines the height of the branching point.
+Any branching point in a tree must be associated with a node; that node's time determines the height of the branching point.
   See {ref}`sec_nodes_or_individuals` for discussion of what a "node" is.